okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-widget-use-cases/oie-embedded-widget-use-case-sign-in-soc-idp/aspnet/integrationsteps.md

 ###  1: Select the Facebook identity provider

-After you complete the steps in [Set up your Okta org (for social identity providers)](/docs/guides/oie-embedded-widget-use-cases/aspnet/oie-embedded-widget-use-case-sign-in-soc-idp/#step-2-set-up-your-okta-org-for-social-identity-providers), the **Sign in with Facebook** link should appear automatically on the widget.
+After you complete the steps in [Set up your Okta org for a social IdP use case](/docs/guides/oie-embedded-common-org-setup/aspnet/main/#set-up-your-okta-org-for-a-social-idp-use-case), the **Sign in with Facebook** link should appear automatically on the widget.
 You don't need to make any code changes to make the link appear.

 When the user clicks this link, they are sent to the Facebook login screen.

 ### 2: Sign in to Facebook

 The user enters their email and password, and clicks **Log In**.
 This page is hosted by Facebook.
-The user information that you enter originates from a test user that you configured in [Set up your Okta org (for social identity providers)](/docs/guides/oie-embedded-common-org-setup/aspnet/main/#set-up-your-okta-org-for-social-identity-providers).
+The user information that you enter originates from a test user that you configured in [Set up your Okta org for a social IdP use case](/docs/guides/oie-embedded-common-org-setup/aspnet/main/#set-up-your-okta-org-for-a-social-idp-use-case).
 You don't need to make any code changes in your app to support this step.

 <div class="common-image-format">